Evert-R/milestone-one/README.md

 - Sticky top menu, wich makes it 'feel' like multiple pages

 ### Features Left to Implement
-- fix icons for the hearing-impaired
+- fix icons for the visual-impaired
 - Icons in the upper right corner of the sections to make that section cover the screen
 - On larger screens there are social links (icons) allways visible on the left
 - Embedded soundcloud playlist to stream the music digitally